Powers Field at Princeton Stadium

 Powers Field at Princeton Stadium is a stadium in Princeton, New Jersey, United States.
 It is primarily used for American football, and has been the home field of the Princeton Tigers since 1998.
-The stadium seats 27,773.
-Since 2007, the playing surface has been known as Powers Field at Princeton Stadium.
+The stadium seats 27,800 with room for up to 30,000.
+Since 2007, the stadium has been known as Powers Field at Princeton Stadium after a donation from alumnus William C. Powers.

 Princeton Stadium was viewed as a long-overdue replacement for Palmer Stadium, the Tigers' former home, an 83-year-old "dinosaur".
 It sits on the same site as its predecessor; because of the demolition and construction work, the Tigers played all of their 1997 games on the road.

 The stadium opened September 19, 1998, as a capacity crowd of 27,800 witnessed the Tigers defeat Cornell, 6-0.